 Moscow 'Mars mission' ends after 520 days

-Italian Diego Urbina, who clenched his fists with delight as he finally stepped out of the capsule, said it had been an honour to have been involved in the programme.
+Italian crewmember Diego Urbina, who clenched his fists with delight as he finally stepped out of the capsule, said it had been an honour to have been involved in the programme.

 Chinese participant Wang Yue put it simply: "After 520 days, we are finally back."

-They were each presented with a flower by young female researchers in white coats as a reward for their endeavours.
+The crew of one Chinese, one Italian, one Frenchman and three Russians were each presented with a flower by young female researchers in white coats as a reward for their endeavours.

 The unprecedented experiment has simulated the duration and isolation of a return journey to the Red Planet, even including "walks" on a replica of the Martian surface and 20-minute time gaps in communication with outside.